gitlabhq/gitlabhq/PROCESS.md

 - Close fixed issues (via commit messages or manually)
 - Codes [new features](http://feedback.gitlab.com/forums/176466-general/filters/top)!
 - Response guidelines
 - Be kind to people trying to contribute.
 Be aware that people can be a non-native or a native English speaker, they might not understand thing or they might be very sensitive to how your word things.
-Use emoji to express your feelings (hearth, star, smile, etc.).
+Use emoji to express your feelings (heart, star, smile, etc.).
 Some good tips about giving feedback to pull requests is in the [Thoughtbot code review guide](https://github.com/thoughtbot/guides/tree/master/code-review).

 ## Priorities of the issue team